 A. The catalogs primarily serve as the publications which provide a comprehensive description of the educational services of the University.

-B. Catalogs should reflect the unique characteristics and the individual purposes of the graduate and undergraduate programs of the University with the need to include the subject areas and types of information which are common among all university catalogs.
+B. Catalogs should reflect the unique characteristics and the individual purposes of the graduate and undergraduate programs of the University with the need to include the subject areas and types of information that commonly appear in all university catalogs.

-C. In addition, there are certain types of information which should be included within catalogs to comply with accreditation standards, University policies, and federal and state laws and regulations.
+C. In addition, certain types of information should be included in catalogs to comply with accreditation standards, University policies, and federal and state laws and regulations.